pagkly/Zed/Investopedia4/Reading Into the Manufacturer's Suggested Retail Price (MSRP).md

 -   The manufacturer’s suggested retail price (MSRP) is the sticker price recommended by a product's producers to retailers.
 -   They are frequently used in the sale of automobiles, although most retail products come with an MSRP.
--   Many retailers will sell products below the MSRP to reduce inventory, attract more consumers, or during a sluggish economy.
+-   Many retailers [[Will|will]] sell products below the MSRP to reduce inventory, attract more consumers, or during a sluggish economy.

 #### Manufacturer’s Suggested Retail Price (MSRP)